-By creating a questionnaire that looks at the social recovery of burn survivors we hope to provide a comprehensive burn recovery evaluation that both empowers burn survivors to better understand their own recovery process and improves overall rehabilitation efforts.
+By creating the LIBRE Profile,a questionnaire that looks at the social recovery of burn survivors, we hope to provide a comprehensive burn recovery evaluation that both empowers burn survivors to better understand their own recovery process and improves overall rehabilitation efforts.

-Once completed, the LIBRE questionnaire will be used by burn survivors and their clinicians to track burn recovery.
-LIBRE is unique in that it will be tailored to the individual and focused on burn injury and its social impact.
+Once completed, the LIBRE Profile will be used by burn survivors and their clinicians to track burn recovery.
+The LIBRE Profile is unique in that it is tailored to the individual and focused on burn injury and its social impact.

 Tailored to the Individual

-Using an innovative test format, the computer adaptive test (CAT), LIBRE will tailor the questions it asks to the individual.
+Using an innovative test format, the computer adaptive test (CAT), LIBRE Profile tailors the questions it asks to the individual.
 A burn survivor will receive an accurate assessment of how they are recovering after answering only a handful of questions instead of answering a long list of questions that may not apply to them.

 By using feedback from burn survivors, family members, and clinicians, LIBRE asks questions that are specific to burn injuries and to the recovery process of burn survivors.